 The temporary child support attorneys of Jacobs Berger understand that time does not stand still during divorce proceedings.
-For that and many other reasons, we assist our clients in securing the temporary child support they need in Morris County towns including Madison, Randolph, Morristown, Denville, East Hanover, Florham Park, and across Northern New Jersey.
+For that and many other reasons, we assist our clients in securing the temporary child support they need in Morris County towns and across Northern New Jersey.
 Our firm believes in mitigating the financial and emotional stresses of divorce, and that often includes temporary financial support for our clients.

-Call our office today for a comprehensive and confidential case assessment with one of our qualified and experienced divorce attorneys regarding your temporary child support needs and concerns and to find out how we can help.
+Call our office today for a comprehensive and confidential Strategic Planning Session with one of our qualified and experienced divorce attorneys regarding your temporary child support needs and concerns and to find out how we can help.

-Randolph Temporary Child Support Lawyers Define Pendent Lite Arrangements
+Temporary Child Support Lawyers Define Pendente Lite Arrangements

-What is Considered When Calculating Temporary Child Support in Morris County?
+What is Considered When Calculating Temporary Child Support?

 Temporary child support is calculated using essentially the same factors as those used in regular child support agreements.
 A main differentiator is that some of the factors involved including child custody, living arrangements, and more may not yet be finalized in the midst of the divorce process.
 The factors used in temporary child support calculations include but are not limited to: